drashland/line/README.md

 # Commander

-A service to help build command-line interfaces (CLIs).
+A command-line interface (CLI) framework.

 ## Table of Contents